LacunaSoftware/docs/docs.en-us/articles/amplia-reg/on-premises/configure-renovation-email.md

 # Configure renovation email - Amplia Reg

-To enable email sending, fill the section **Renovation** of the configuration file:
+To enable renovation email sending, fill the section **Renovation** of the configuration file:

 * **Enabled**: set to `True`
 * **DefaultUrl**: renovation url with protocol.
-If order registration authority or order certification authority did not set a renovation url it will use this configuration. :warning: Enabled without a DefaultUrl will cause error if both certification authority and registration does not configured a renovation url
+If order registration authority or order certification authority did not set a renovation url it will use this configuration. :warning: Enabled without a DefaultUrl will cause error if both certification authority and registration does not have configured a renovation url
 * **EmailScheduleDays**: Time remaining in days to send a renovation notification separated by comma.
 Default: "30,15,5".
 If negative will send a notification about certificate been expired
 * **MaxExpirationDays**: Max expiration date to send a notification.
 Default: 30.
 This is a save guard is case job fails
 * **NotificationBatchSize**: Max ammount of notification fired simultaneously.
 Default: 100